Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 A good test makes sure that the thing we're building does what we think it should do.

+This series has a free accompanying book, in which you can find all the details for this tutorial, check the description below.

+My name is Daniel, welcome to IRISS.

 ## Intro

 Anecdotally I recently interviewed at a company where I professed my love of tests, and they told me flatly they don't write tests, they "move fast".